 The copyright in this document is owned by Enterprise Ethereum Alliance.
-Inc. ("EEA" or "Enterprise Ethereum Alliance").

-No modifications, edits or changes to the information in this document are permitted.
-Subject to the terms and conditions described herein, this document may be duplicated for internal use, provided that all copies contain all proprietary notices and disclaimers included herein.
+It is not allowed to modify, edit or take out of context the information in this document in any manner.
+This document may be duplicated for internal use, provided that all copies contain all proprietary notices and disclaimers included herein.
 Except as otherwise provided herein, no license, express or implied, by estoppel or otherwise, to any intellectual property rights are granted herein.